 - 80cm Mk4 satellite dish

 - cable clips,

 Digitalis Full DIY Kit Caravan Satellite Dish

-This package comes complete with a Sturdy Konig Tripod 43cm Zone 1 Dish and a sturdy tripod which is both lightweight and stable and is suitable for dishes up to 1000cm.
+This package comes complete with a sturdy Konig Tripod 43cm Zone 1 Dish and a tripod which is both lightweight and stable – suitable for dishes up to 1000cm.

-You just need to anchor the dish to the tripods rotating head.
-Once you have aligned the satellite to its correct position, you just need to tighten the special knob.
+You just need to anchor the dish to the tripod’s rotating head.
+Once you have aligned the satellite to its correct position, tighten the knob and you are good to go.

-Of all the satellite dishes available, this could be the best value for money, so if you’re on a tight budget, then this is a great option.
+Of all the satellite dishes available, this could be the best value for money, so if you’re on a tight budget, it’s worth checking out.

 Maxview Suction Mounted Portable Satellite TV Dish Caravan

-This UK manufactured portable satellite dish comes in three parts but also has inbuilt high strength suction mounts.
-These mounts provide an easy and secure way to attach it to your vehicle even when you’re on the moving.
+This UK-manufactured portable satellite dish comes in three parts but also has inbuilt high strength suction mounts.
+These mounts provide an easy and secure way to attach it to your vehicle even when you’re on the move.